Collective Outlier Detection and Enumeration with Conformalized Closed Testing: Methodology

 \subsection{Data-Driven Tuning}

-We extend Algorithm~\ref{alg:conformalized-closed-testing} to leverage a potentially diverse suite of classifiers and local testing procedures.
-The goal is to approximately maximize power while controlling the type-I errors.
-Our solution, outlined by Algorithm~\ref{alg:acode_oracle}, is inspired by similar approaches proposed by \citet{liang2022integrative} and \citet{marandon2022machine} in the context of individual outlier identification under FDR control.
-The idea is to embed the data-driven tuning step within an additional layer of sample splitting.
-As detailed below, this is crucial for maintaining the validity of local tests after selecting the most effective classifier and local testing procedure; at the same time, provided the available sample size is sufficiently large, it typically does not lead to a substantial loss of power relative to data-driven selection without splitting (an intuitive but theoretically invalid benchmark).
+We extend Algorithm~\ref{alg:conformalized-closed-testing} to leverage a potentially diverse suite of classifiers and local testing procedures, with the goal of approximately maximizing power while controlling type-I error.
+Our solution, outlined in Algorithm~\ref{alg:acode_oracle}, is inspired by approaches proposed by \citet{liang2022integrative} and \citet{marandon2022machine} in the context of individual outlier identification under FDR control.
+The key idea is to embed a data-driven tuning step within an additional layer of sample splitting.
+As detailed below, this extra sample splitting is essential to preserve the validity of local tests after selecting the most effective classifier and local testing procedure; at the same time, provided the available sample size is sufficiently large, it typically does not lead to a substantial loss of power relative to data-driven selection without splitting (an intuitive but theoretically invalid benchmark).

-The initial tuning module of Algorithm~\ref{alg:acode_oracle} sees the calibration and test data only through the lenses of the unordered collection $\{Z_1, \ldots, Z_{m}\} \cup \{ Z_{m+1}, \ldots, Z_{m+n} \}$.
-Consequently, when Algorithm~\ref{alg:conformalized-closed-testing} is applied again in the inference step of Algorithm~\ref{alg:acode_oracle}, using $(Z_1, \ldots, Z_{m})$ as a calibration set and $(Z_{m+1}, \ldots, Z_{m+n})$ as a test set, the scores $(Z_1, \ldots, Z_{m+n})$ corresponding to inliers are still exchangeable conditional on the selected classifier and testing procedure.
-Thus, Algorithm~\ref{alg:acode_oracle} can often achieve high power without selection bias, as previewed in Figure~\ref{fig:exp-lhco} and confirmed in Section~\ref{sec:numerical}.
-Formally, Algorithm~\ref{alg:acode_oracle} also outputs a simultaneous lower bound $d(S)$ guaranteed to satisfy~\eqref{eq-TDguarantee}, as long as the local tests are valid.
+The tuning module of Algorithm~\ref{alg:acode_oracle} sees the calibration and test data only through the lenses of the unordered collection $\{Z_1, \ldots, Z_{m}\} \cup \{ Z_{m+1}, \ldots, Z_{m+n} \}$.
+Consequently, when Algorithm~\ref{alg:conformalized-closed-testing} is applied again in the inference step of Algorithm~\ref{alg:acode_oracle}, using $(Z_1, \ldots, Z_{m})$ as a calibration set and $(Z_{m+1}, \ldots, Z_{m+n})$ as a test set, the inlier scores within $(Z_1, \ldots, Z_{m+n})$ are still exchangeable conditional on the selected classifier and testing procedure.

 There is an interesting distinction between exchangeability and independence in the context of Algorithm~\ref{alg:acode_oracle}.
 Recall from Section~\ref{sec:conf-scores} that the model in~\eqref{eq:model} and the approach described in~\eqref{eq:scores} lead to i.i.d.~scores for the inliers in the case of one-class classification, and only exchangeable scores in the case of binary classification \citep{marandon2022machine}.